MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 ## LOOPGAIN([attributeName])

-returns difference between the event's loop outflow and loop inflow.
+Returns difference between the event's loop outflow and loop inflow.
 Value +1 when the event has loop outflow and no loop inflow.
 Value -1 when the event has no loop outflow and loop inflow.
 Otherwise returns 0.

 **Supported context:** event